rafay1112222/Physical-AI-Robotics/docs/Introduction_physical_ai.md

 ---
-title: Chapter 1: Introduction to Physical AI and Embodied Intelligence
+title: "Introduction to Physical AI and Embodied Intelligence"
-slug: /chapter_1_intro_physical_ai
+slug: /intro_physical_ai
 ---

-# Chapter 1: Introduction to Physical AI and Embodied Intelligence
+# Introduction to Physical AI and Embodied Intelligence

-## 1.1 Foundations of Physical AI and Embodied Intelligence
+## 1 Foundations of Physical AI and Embodied Intelligence

 Physical AI, often intertwined with the concept of embodied intelligence, represents a paradigm shift from purely digital artificial intelligence.
 While traditional AI systems operate within computational environments, processing data and executing algorithms without direct interaction with the physical world, Physical AI focuses on intelligent agents that inhabit and interact with physical environments.
 Embodied intelligence posits that an agent's physical form, sensory capabilities, and motor skills are integral to its cognitive processes and learning.